hasindu2008/cornetto/docs/command.md

 ### fixdir

 **This programme processes a FASTA file and a PAF alignment file to fix the direction of contigs based on the total base length being more positive or negative.
-It outputs a corrected FASTA file and logs missing sequences.**
+It outputs the corrected FASTA to `stdout` and logs missing sequences to `stderr`.**

 Options: